Listing and Waiting for a Kidney Transplant at Virtua

 Once your evaluation is complete, and the Virtua team determines you're eligible for a kidney transplant, you'll be placed on a national waiting list managed by the United Network for Organ Sharing (UNOS), the organization authorized by the federal government to maintain the database for all transplants in the United States.

 The length of time patients need to wait for an organ varies greatly.
-The average wait time for a kidney in the South Jersey region is two to six years.
+The average wait time for a kidney in the South Jersey region is at least five to seven years.

 When a Kidney Becomes Available

 When a donor organ becomes available, the UNOS system will generate a list of potential recipients based on objective criteria, including:

 - Time spent on the waiting list

 - The distance between the hospital where the organ was donated and the potential recipient

 - Additional factors that provide priority points on the national waiting list

 Ethnicity, gender, religion and financial status are not part of the matching system.